jadecobra/python_tdd_exercises/NONE.md

 ### <span style="color:orange">**REFACTOR**</span>: make it better

-integers are represented by the keyword `int` in python so we can do an instance test using another `unittest.TestCase` method that checks if an `object` is an instance of a `class`.
-We cover classes in [CLASSES](CLASSES.md)
+integers are represented by the keyword `int` in python so we can do an instance test like we did above

 - ### <span style="color:red">**RED**</span>: make it fail